rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 Richard Kuo, May 9, 2016 at Vancouver

 ## Day-1
 ### Keynotes
 **Netflix**
-Dashboard for software development stage, a management view.
+Having a dashboard for displaying all software development stage, a management view.
+We can learn this from open source foundation, like Apache, OpenStack, ...
 Evolving, measure the info, learn, innovation, grow.

 **Big data in Enterprise**